hubert3/iSniff-GPS/README.md

 iSniff GPS
 ==========

-This tool performs passive WiFi sniffing for SSID probes, ARPs and MDNS (Bonjour) packets broadcast by nearby iPhones, iPads and other wireless devices.
+iSniff GPS passively sniffs for SSID probes, ARPs and MDNS (Bonjour) packets broadcast by nearby iPhones, iPads and other wireless devices.
-The aim is to collect data which can be used to identify each device and determine previous geographical locations, based solely on information each device discloses about WiFi networks it has previously joined.
+The aim is to collect data which can be used to identify each device and determine previous geographical locations, based solely on information each device discloses about previously joined WiFi networks.

-iOS devices transmit ARPs which sometimes contain WiFi AP MAC addresses (BSSIDs) of previously joined networks (see [1]).
-This is believed to be an implementation of RFC 4436.

-If such an ARP is detected, iSniff GPS is able to submit this MAC address to Apple's WiFi location service (masquerading as an iOS device) and visualise the location returned through a Google Maps embed.
-This is often highly accurate.
-If only standard SSID probes have been captured for a particular device, iSniff GPS can query each SSID on wigle.net and visualise possible locations.
+iOS devices transmit ARPs which sometimes contain MAC addresses (BSSIDs) of previously joined WiFi networks, as described in [1]. iSniff GPS is able to capture these ARPs and submit MAC addresses to Apple's WiFi location service (masquerading as an iOS device) to obtain GPS coordinates for a given BSSID.
+If only standard SSID probes have been captured for a particular device, iSniff GPS can query network names on wigle.net and visualise possible locations.

 By geo-locating multiple SSIDs and WiFi router MAC addresses disclosed by a particular device, it is possible to determine where a device (and by implication its owner) is likely to have been.